csebooks/computer-networking/content.en/security-in-computer-networks/_index.md

 ## Operational Security: Firewalls and Intrusion Detection Systems
 We’ve seen throughout this chapter that the Internet is not a very safe place—bad guys are out there, wreaking all sorts of havoc.
 Given the hostile nature of the Inter- net, let’s now consider an organization’s network and the network administrator who administers it.
 From a network administrator’s point of view, the world divides quite neatly into two camps—the good guys (who belong to the organization’s network, and who should be able to access resources inside the organization’s network in a relatively unconstrained manner) and the bad guys (everyone else, whose access to network resources must be carefully scrutinized).
 In many organizations, ranging from medieval castles to modern corporate office buildings, there is a single point of entry/exit where both good guys and bad guys entering and leaving the organization are security-checked.
 In a castle, this was done at a gate at one end of the drawbridge; in a corporate building, this is done at the security desk.
 In a computer network, when traffic entering/leaving a network is security-checked, logged, dropped, or for- warded, it is done by operational devices known as firewalls, intrusion detection systems (IDSs), and intrusion prevention systems (IPSs).

-### FirewallsA **firewall
+### FirewallsA **

- is a combination of hardware and software that isolates an organization’s internal network from the Internet at large, allowing some packets to pass and block- ing others.
+A firewall is a combination of hardware and software that isolates an organization’s internal network from the Internet at large, allowing some packets to pass and block- ing others.
 A firewall allows a network administrator to control access between the outside world and resources within the administered network by managing the traffic flow to and from these resources.
 A firewall has three goals:

 • _All traffic from outside to inside, and vice versa, passes through the firewall_.
 Figure 8.34 shows a firewall, sitting squarely at the boundary between the admin- istered network and the rest of the Internet.
 While large organizations may use